autonomous019/foundations-of-ai-cybersecurity/README.md

 ## Foundations of AI Cybersecurity: LLMs, Agents and Multi Modality

-by Michael J. McCarron
+by Michael J. McCarron and ChatGPT 5.0

-<b>this is a stub, (see <a href="https://github.com/autonomous019/foundations-of-ai-cybersecurity/blob/main/stub_version.html">stub_version.html</a>) for a book I am currently working</b>

-last updated: 2025-11-18
+last updated: 2025-11-18 (active drafts are posted as completed, all content is pre-pub pending review, etc)

 Notes for main work in progress: